CrendKing/avisynth_filter/README.md

 ## Build

 A build script `build.bat` is included to automate the process.
 It obtains dependencies and starts compilation.
-The project statically links to the DirectShow filter base classes from https://github.com/microsoft/Windows-classic-samples, thus requiring building it from source.
-Microsoft has not updated the sample for long time, and the sample solution is still on Visual Studio 2005.
-One needs to upgrade the solution before building it (already included in `build.bat`).

-Before running `build.bat`, make sure you are in an development environment, such as Visual Studio developer command prompt.
+Before running `build.bat`, make sure you have the latest Visual Studio installed.
+The script will automatically assume the Visual Studio developer environment and check out dependencies.
 To run the script, pass the target platform as the first argument, e.g. `build.bat x64` or `build.bat x86`.

 ## Credit